dan-fritchman/Thesis/content.md

 \end{figure}

 Symbols are technology agnostic.
 They do not correspond to a particular device from a particular PDK.
-Nor to a particular device-name in an eventual netlist.
+Nor to a particular device name in an eventual netlist.
 Symbols solely dictate:

 - How the element looks in the "schematic picture"
 - Its port list